kimviolago/Google-Cloud/sample_file.md

 6. To commit, add descriptive message then click check mark or commit.
 7. To create a new branch, press shift+ctrl+p then type create branch.
 Enter branch name.
 8. To see changes side-by-side, click on file.
 Then click ... and select inline view to see the changes in one file.
+9. To merge, go to master, click ... on upper left side, hover branch, select merge branch, click the branck you want to merge.